-Power Hour: Making Minutes Count
+Power Hour: Making Minutes Count.

-Cultivating Tomorrow’s Club Professionals Today
+Junior Staff: Cultivating Tomorrow’s Club Professionals Today.

-It assists Club members ages 13 to 18 in exploring a career in youth or human services, particularly Boys & Girls Club work.
+The Junior Staff program helps prepare tomorrow’s leaders, by assisting Club members ages 13 to 18 in exploring a career in youth or human services, particularly Boys & Girls Club work.

 Project Learn also emphasizes parent involvement and collaboration between Club and school professionals as critical factors in creating the best after-school learning environment for Club members ages 6 to 18.